Descending Stories: Showa Genroku Rakugo Shinju: Reception

-The series was nominated for the 5th Manga Taishō, receiving 49 points and placing 4th among the fifteen nominees.
+The series was nominated for the 5th Manga Taishō, receiving 49 points and placing fourth among the fifteen nominees.
 It was also nominated for the 17th Tezuka Osamu Cultural Prize.
-It was number two on the 2012 Kono Manga ga Sugoi!
-Top 20 Manga for Female Readers survey and it was number fourteen in the 2013 edition.
+It ranked second on the 2012 Kono Manga ga Sugoi!
+Top 20 Manga for Female Readers survey, and it was fourteenth in the 2013 edition.
 It was also number seven in the 2013 Comic Natalie Grand Prize and it won an Excellence Award for manga at the 17th Japan Media Arts Festival Awards.
 It also won the 38th Kodansha Manga Award for Best General Manga.
 The manga won Kumota the New Creator Prize category of the 21st Tezuka Osamu Cultural Prize in 2017.

 Volume 3 sold 24,541 copies by 7 October 2012.

 Nick Creamer from Anime News Network gave the first season of the anime an "A" score, describing it as "An intentionally theatrical tragedy, staged something like a rakugo performance itself", and praising its "Strong underlying narrative to gorgeous direction and top-tier performances."